filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 ConsensusRewardEstimate := TotalRewardEstimate * ConsensusRewardRatio
 ```

-TODO: demonstrate the near-equivalence in behaviour using real network values.
+TODO: show demonstration of the equivalence in behaviour using real network values.

 For sector consensus pledge, the “lock target” of which the sector takes a pro-rata share is multiplied (i.e. reduced)
 by ratio of consensus reward to total block reward.
 The calculation must include as input the current reward split function,